kapseliboi/hybrixd/lib/README-scheduler.txt

   test(a>3,1,-3)    // test if a>3, if true jump to the next instruction, if false jump back three instructions test(b<=1,-4,1)   // test if b<=1, if true jump back four instructions, if false jump to the next instruction test(a>3,-5)      // test if a>3, if true jump back five instructions, else default jump to the next instruction

+ chck(p,property,data, invalid,[valid])

+checks if a property exists in data if so passes it to valid or next, if not passes data to invalid

+property: A (or nested array/dicationary of) strings containing string values or the property paths to test (Example: "foo.bar")

+data:     Store data in this subprocess data field.
+invalid:  Amount of instructions lines to jump when property does not exist.
+(1 = jump forward 1 instruction, -2 = jump backward two instructions)
+valid:    Amount of instructions lines to jump when property exists.
+(1 = jump forward 1 instruction, -2 = jump backward two instructions)

+Examples:
+  chck(".foo",2,{foo:"bar"})                  // Passes "bar" to next
+  chck(".foo.bar[2]",2,{foo:{bar:[0,1,5]}})   // Passes 5 to next
+  chck(".foo.bar[2]",2,{foo:"bar"})           // Jumps 2 instructions and passes {foo:"bar"}
+  chck([".foo",".hello"],2,{foo:"bar",hello:"world"})           // Passes ["bar","world"] to next
+  chck({a:".foo",b:".hello",c:"test"},2,{foo:"bar",hello:"world"})  // Passes {a:"bar", b:"world", c:"test"} to next

+  form(data, factor)

+Format a (balance) number) and passes it to next

+data:   Contains a number
+factor: Contains a number

+Examples:

+  curl(p,target, querystring,method,[data,headers,overwriteProperties])

+creates an api call in the API queue

+target:       An string containing on of the following options
+- "[user[:password]@]host[:port]"  TODO
+- "asset://base[.mode]"
+- "source://base[.mode]"
+querystring:  A string containig the querypath  (Example: "/road/cars?color=red")
+method:       GET,POST or PUT
+data:         Data passed to call (optional)
+headers:       headers passed to call (optional)
+overwriteProperties: (optional) TODO
+- retry: max nr of retries allowed
+- throttle:
+- timeout:
+- interval:
+- user:
+- password:
+- proxy:
+- host:

+Examples: